OlenaKuda/OlenaKuda/README.md

 - 👋 Hi, I’m @OlenaKuda
-- 👀 I’m interested in Clean Code, DDD, TDD
+- 👀 I’m interested in Clean Code and Android
 - 🌱 I’m currently learning Kotlin
 - 💞️ I’m looking to collaborate on other github content
 - 📫 How to reach me https://olenakuda.github.io